anonutopia/docs.anonutopia.com/how-to/use-wallet.md

 The exchange is pretty simple.

-* In the drop-down menu of **Currency Exchange** applet pick the pair of currencies you want to exchange.
+* In the drop-down menu of the **Currency Exchange** applet pick the pair of currencies you want to exchange.
 * Enter the amount (which does not exceed the amount in your wallet)
 * Click **Exchange Currencies**.